whitedevil-iith/oaiRAN_Project/doc/FEATURE_SET.md

    - RRCReestablishmentRequest/RRC Reestablishment/Reestablishment complete
    - Support for master cell group configuration
    - Reception of UECapabilityEnquiry, encoding and transmission of UECapability
+   - Support for measurement report of Event A2/A3
 * NTN according to 38.331 Rel.17
    - Reception of ntn-Config-r17 from SIB19 or reconfigurationWithSync
    - Handling of ntn-UlSyncValidityDuration-r17 in SIB19